 - 1. At least 15 hours of undergraduate English courses with a 3.0 GPA in these courses, not including courses in the core curriculum; - 2.
-A combined score of 850 on the verbal and quantitative sections of the GRE.
-Students may be admitted on a discretionary basis if GRE score is above 800 and they have at least a 3.5 undergraduate GPA. - 3.
+A combined score of 293 (850 on the old scale) on the verbal and quantitative sections of the GRE.
+Students may be admitted on a discretionary basis if GRE score is above 291 (800 on the old scale) and they have at least a 3.5 undergraduate GPA. - 3.
 Critical writing sample (10-15 page paper in MLA format) and three letters of recommendation. - 4.
 Have 12 semester hours or intermediate level proficiency in one modern foreign language or agree to meet those requirements during the course of study for the M.A.